Man using laptop looks at credit card in his hand

 Advantages of annual fee credit cards

-Some secured credit cards — cards that require a deposit equal to your credit limit— charge an annual fee.
-However, the Discover it® Secured Credit Card has no annual fee and even offers cash back rewards.
-If you use your card responsibly (making on-time payments and keeping your balances low), a secured credit card can help you build a good credit history and improve your credit score.
+• Build credit history: Some secured credit cards—cards that require a deposit equal to your credit limit—charge an annual fee.
+If you use your card responsibly (by making on-time payments and keeping your balances low), a secured credit card can help you build a credit history and improve your credit score.
+The Discover it® Secured Credit Card has no annual fee and even offers cash back rewards.

 Disadvantages of annual fee credit cards

-You may not use some of the benefits of your credit card, which you still pay for each year.
-If you're paying a high annual fee but not enjoying the member benefits, you might be better off with a rewards credit card with no annual fee.
+• Unused benefits: Even if you don’t use all the benefits of your annual fee credit card, you still pay for them.
+If you're paying a high cost but not enjoying all the member benefits, you might be better off with a rewards credit card with no annual fee.

-It may be tempting to charge more than you're comfortable spending to earn enough rewards to offset your annual fee.
-This could lead to credit card debt and interest charges if you can't pay your statement balance in full each month.
+• Risk of overspending: It may be tempting to charge more than you're comfortable spending to earn enough rewards to offset your annual fee.
+This could lead to interest charges and growing credit card debt if you can't pay your statement balance in full each month.

 Does a credit card annual fee change?

-The annual fees for a credit card can change, and your credit card company could increase the annual fees over time.
-Plus, the credit card benefits may also change over time.
-So, it's a good idea to re-evaluate whether the annual fee card is worth it periodically.
+The annual fees for credit cards can change.
+Your credit card company could increase your credit card’s annual fee over time.
+Plus, a credit card’s benefits may change, too.
+So, it's a good idea to re-evaluate your card’s fee periodically and decide whether it’s still worthwhile.

-If you don’t want to pay the higher annual fee, or you decide it's not worth it to pay the annual fee, you could close your account and look for a rewards or cash back credit card with no annual fee.
-Check with your card issuer first, as you may be able to switch to a no annual fee card with your current credit card company.
+If you decide it's not worth paying an annual fee, you could switch to a travel credit card or cash back credit card with no annual fee.
+Check with your current credit card company first, as you may be able to switch to a no annual fee card with them.

 Credit card annual fees

 Overall, credit card annual fees could be worth it if you value the additional rewards and benefits that come along with it.
-But it's essential to consider which credit card features are most important to you since a cash rewards card or intro APR offer may be available without an annual fee.
+But it's essential to consider which credit card features are most important to you, since a cash back rewards credit card or intro Annual Percentage Rate (APR) offer may be available without an annual fee.

 Next steps